Alfresco/gytheio/gytheio-transform-node-commons/README.md

 No assumptions are made as to how those Java object messages are routed to or from the transformer node.

-A `ContentTransformerNodeWorker` performs the actual work of converting the transformation options Java objects to command-line or API calls against `ContentReference` objects.
+A `ContentTransformerWorker` performs the actual work of converting the transformation options Java objects to command-line or API calls against `ContentReference` objects.